FAQs for Agencies

-TransPort Integrator utilizes GSA negotiated transportation rates, which are up to 51.9 percent less than commercial costs per shipment (July 2011, Runzheimer Report).
-There is no cost for customers to use TransPort Integrator.
+TMSS 2.0 utilizes GSA negotiated transportation rates, which are up to 30 percent less than commercial and other Government Agency costs per shipment (March, 2016, Censeo Report).
+There is no cost for customers to use TMSS 2.0.
 You can retire proprietary transportation systems and eliminate the costs associated with maintaining and operating these systems.

-Customers will also realize a reduction in time spent performing manual or less effective processes.
-For example, customers can:
+- Customers will also realize a reduction in time spent performing manual or less effective processes.
+For

-- Communicate electronically with TSPs to offer shipments, reducing the time consuming process of manually offering shipments via phone;
+- Offer shipments reducing the time consuming process of manually offering shipments via phone;

-- Receive automated event notifications and alerts and view shipment status electronically, further reducing manual communications with TSPs; and
+- Receive automated event notifications and alerts and view shipment status electronically, further reducing manual communications with Transportation Service Providers; and

 - Electronically modify and reissue the bill of lading during execution, which eliminates the need for manual updates with hard copy attachments, and also provides the customer with enhanced transaction detail for pre-payment audits.

-The activities surrounding the implementation of TransPort Integrator will vary for each customer depending on a number of factors, particularly if there will be integration with other systems.
+The activities surrounding the implementation of TMSS 2.0 will vary for each customer depending on a number of factors, particularly if there will be integration with other systems.

-If you are a customer considering TransPort Integrator, GSA and Team IBM will meet with you to perform an assessment of your agency’s current transportation program and processes.
+If you are a customer considering TMSS 2.0, GSA Team will work with you to perform an assessment of your agency's current transportation program and processes.
 If no integration is required, onboarding is a fairly quick and simple process and will primarily include user profile set-up and training.
-If integration is required, GSA, your agency, and Team IBM will jointly determine the level of effort and a timeline for integration.
+If integration is required, GSA, and your agency, will jointly determine the level of effort and a timeline for integration.